mmondelli/rasflow/README.md

 Note that the workflow aims to analyze the sequences in parallel.
 Thus, the number of processes defined with the -p parameter will be replicated for each sequence analysis.

 Also, the GATK and Samtools applications used in the workflow and other scripts (e.g., for the collection of domain provenance) are placed in the /bin directory of this repository.
-It is necessary to export them to the system PATH so that Swift can recognize:
+It is necessary to add them to the system PATH so that Swift can recognize:

 ```
 export PATH=<path to /bin>:$PATH